greymatter-labs/embeddings-as-input/readme.md

 Achieves a 15% token compression ratio.

 This dataset will be used to generate a model that converts back to english.
-From there, we will start actuall transforming the directly embedded input.
+From there, we will start actually transforming the directly embedded input.

 ## Description of the Experiment